Journalists meet activists in the Sustainable Information Project

 To this end, the S-Info project has been organising several activities of an educational nature for journalists and activists.
 The most important one is now gaining momentum.
 Working and aspiring journalists recently attended a training course in investigative journalism offered by S-Info in each of the four countries.
 The course also gave participants an opportunity to network with activists from civil society organisations keen to form partnerships with journalists.

 But that was just the beginning.
 Each course attendee was then invited to submit a pitch for an investigative story to pursue in collaboration with a CSO.
 The story must target one or more of three fields: social justice, environmental protection and corruption.
-Two journalists from each country – who are adjudged by a S-Info panel as having the best and most viable story ideas – will win a grant of €5,000 each to conduct their joint investigation over the next few months.
-Those who win will also be mentored by experienced journalists from the S-Info national teams, and will be subject to a rigorous editorial process before their stories are published on the S-Info website and other channels.
+Two journalists from each country – were adjudged by a S-Info panel as having the best and most viable story ideas – have won a grant of €5,000 each to conduct their joint investigation over the next few months.
+The winners will also be mentored by experienced journalists from the S-Info national teams, and will be subject to a rigorous editorial process before their stories are published on the S-Info website and other channels.

 This hands-on educational process will combine the idea of ‘slow’ investigative journalism with activist collaboration.
 It will result in valuable lessons learned and a working methodology created for eventual dissemination among a larger body of European journalists and activists.